Tread softly inside the grounds of Augusta National. The Masters is no ordinary golf tournament.

 During the final round of the 2012 US Masters, a man jumped inside the ropes and took sand from one of the bunkers as a souvenir.
 Security and local police chased the man down and he was ejected from the tournament and charged with disorderly conduct.

 Asking players for autographs are strictly forbidden at The Masters unless you’re at the designated area near the practice range.
 Like all of these forbidden practices, asking for an autograph will most likely result is being ejected from the tournament.

-There really isn’t much you can do at The Masters except watch the golf.
-And it’s absolutely magnificent.
+There isn’t much you can do at The Masters except watch the golf.